 There were no changes in valuation techniques during the period.
-There were no transfers between levels during the period ended on 30 June 2021.
+There were no transfers between levels during the nine month period ended 30 September 2021.

-The fair value of Euro denominated Eurobonds as at 30 June 2021 was $\in$ 805 million (31 December 2020: $\in$ 802 million), compared to its book value of $\in$ 794 million (31 December 2020: $\in$ 792 million).
+The fair value of Euro denominated Eurobonds as at 30 September 2021 was €801 million (31 December 2020: €802 million), compared to its book value of €794 million (31 December 2020: €792 million).
 The fair value of the remaining borrowings approximates their carrying value.
 The fair values of borrowings are within level 2 of the fair value hierarchy.